 - For cruises, long distance, or international travel, many manufactures have travel loaner programs.
 Contact your pump manufacturer at least one month in advance to apply for a loaner.

-- Check with your insurance plan to see if you’re covered on long trips.
+- Check with your insurance plan to see if you’re covered for getting more supplies in advance or for medical care abroad, when on long trips.
 If you’re thinking of studying abroad or traveling on a long trip abroad, check with your insurance plan to see if you will be covered.
 Also, check with pharmacies in the country you’re visiting to make sure they have the medical supplies you need.

 - Learn how to obtain medical assistance in an emergency.
 Learn enough of the language to request help.
 Major hotels in every country have access to English-speaking doctors.
 Many credit cards have services that will provide you with the name of English-speaking doctors.
 Call the U.S. embassy or the consulate for additional listings.

 - Consider bringing material that describes the pump (user manual, etc.).
 If you have not already done so, put a label on your pump that identifies it as an insulin infusion system.
 If you are traveling outside the country, call your pump company and request a list of foreign distributors.
 Shipping supplies outside the country is complicated by customs and shipping problems.

 Be sure to travel with plenty of supplies just in case you use more than expected, get stranded, or your trip gets extended.
 In addition to your personal items and clothes, you'll need to pack a "survival kit.”
 Carry it with you – not checked in a luggage compartment.

 - Extra insulin vials (long- and rapid-acting) with a current prescription